Dwarka: Economy

 Most of the revenue of Dwarka is derived from tourism, due to it being a site for pilgrims.
 It is a producer of agricultural produce such as millets, ghee (clarified butter), oilseeds, and salt, which are transported from its port.
-A long-term development plan was proposed in 2011 with investment of ₹830 million to refurbish the city of Dwarka and to build a bridge connecting the city with Okha and Bet Dwarka.
+A long-term development plan was proposed in 2011 with investment of ₹830 million to refurbish Dwarka and to build a bridge connecting the town with Okha and Bet Dwarka.
 A wind farm power generation of 39.2 MW, operated near Dwarka by the AES Saurashtra Windfarms Pvt Ltd (ASW), is now run by Tata Power Renewable Energy Ltd (TPREL).
 Dwarka's industrial activity mainly centres around cement production.
 Sharda Peeth Vidya Sabha is an educational society sponsored by the Sharda Peeth, Dwarka which runs an arts college in Dwarka.

+Tourism

+Dwarka, renowned as one of the Char Dham pilgrimage sites and a significant spiritual hub, attracts numerous tourists and devotees annually.

+Submarine-based underwater tourism

+In December 2023, the Government of Gujarat announced the introduction of India's first submarine-based underwater tourism facility in Dwarka, to be operationalised by October 2024.
+This initiative, in collaboration with Mazagon Dock shipbuilders, aims to offer an underwater exploration of the marine life around Dwarka.
+The project plans to use submarines capable of descending to 100 meters below sea level, each accommodating 24 tourists along with two pilots and crew.
+The submarines are designed to provide passengers with a view of the underwater environment.